liberland/laws/drafting/drafts/border_law.md

 #### § 3: Unauthorized crossing of the State Border outside a designated border crossing points
 Unauthorized crossing of the state border outside a designated border crossing point may result in penalties, including fines, detention, and deportation, as determined by applicable law.

-## Section 3: Border Controls
+## Section 3: Border Checks

-### Article 12: Term
+### Article 12: Definition
-For the purposes of this Section, "border controls" refer to the measures and procedures employed by the government of Liberland to regulate the entry and exit of persons, vehicles, and goods across its state border, in accordance with applicable laws, regulations, and international agreements.
+Border checks shall involve the examination of individuals, their travel documents, vehicles, and belongings within the zone of a border crossing point relating to intended or immediate post-border crossing.
+It also encompasses other legislated controls on the flow of individuals, goods, services, vehicles, animals, and plants across the state border.

-### Article 13: Place for Performing Border Controls
+### Article 13: Border Control Locations
-#### § 1: Primary Locations for Border Control
+#### § 1: Primary Checkpoints
-Border controls shall be primarily conducted at designated Border Crossing Points, inclusive of Border Zones, and extended to other locations as necessary, when circumstances necessitate such an extension and border control execution cannot reasonably be confined to conventional locations.
+Primarily, border checks are conducted at specific Border Crossing Points, including their surrounding Zones, but can extend to other locations when circumstances deem it necessary and confinement to standard locations isn't practical.

-#### § 2: Additional Border Control Locations
+#### § 2: Additional Checkpoints
-The Ministry of Interior retains the authority to designate additional locations for the conduct of border controls, including but not limited to, checkpoints established along significant transportation routes.
-Such designations shall be conducted with due consideration to prevailing circumstances.
+The Ministry of Interior has the power to specify additional locations for executing border checks, which can include checkpoints along significant transportation routes.
+These specifications are made in response to existing conditions.

-### Article 14: Obligations of Travellers at Points of Entry
+### Article 14: Obligations of Border Crossers
-1. All persons crossing the state border of Liberland shall comply with applicable laws, regulations, and procedures, including the presentation of valid travel documents and the declaration of any goods subject to customs controls.
-2. Persons crossing the state border shall also cooperate with border control officers by providing accurate and complete information, as well as submitting to any required inspections or searches.
+1) Individuals crossing or who have already crossed the state border must present valid border-crossing documents to a border officer during a border check and comply with the border control process.
-3. Failure to comply with a request for such additional information may result in immediate refusal of entry.
+2) They cannot leave the border crossing zone until the check is completed.
+They should provide any information relevant to the border crossing to the border officer and follow the given instructions and orders.
+Non-compliance with a request for such additional information can lead to an immediate denial of entry.

-### Article 15: Control of the Vehicle and Objects
+### Article 15: Vehicle and Object Control
-Vehicles and objects, including luggage, cargo, and personal belongings, may be subject to inspection and search as part of the border control process.
+1) As part of the border check process, vehicles and objects, such as luggage, cargo, and personal items, may be subject to inspection and search.
-Border control officers shall have the authority to conduct inspections and searches in accordance with applicable law, and may seize or detain any items that are prohibited, restricted, or otherwise in violation of customs regulations.
+2) Border officers are authorized to carry out these inspections and searches following the law, and may seize or detain any items found in violation of customs regulations, or those that are restricted or prohibited.

 ### Article 16: Procedure with Found Objects
 1. Any objects found during border control inspections that are suspected of being connected to criminal activity, posing a threat to public safety, or otherwise in violation of applicable law shall be seized and secured by border control officers.